2025: Review of My Year

 What is the genre?

 Non-fiction has different elements to fiction.
 Editors and proofreaders may specialise in one or the other.
 For example, punctuating character dialogue is a major feature of fiction.
-Not all copyeditors or proofreaders will have been trained in the features of fiction.
+Not all copyeditors or proofreaders are trained in the features of fiction.

 Proofreading tips